Teaching Abroad Feature Image

 Guest Post by Matt Kepnes

-Teaching English overseas is one of the best ways to make money abroad.
+Teaching English abroad is one of the best ways to make money abroad.
 There is a low barrier to entry, you can find jobs everywhere, and the pay is enough to keep you on the road for as long as you want.

 I taught English in Thailand and Taiwan when I first started traveling.
 Those jobs allowed me to experience life as an expat, explore two amazing countries in depth, and save money for future trips.

 Before I taught in Thailand, I had never lived outside my state.
 While I was in Thailand decided to extend my travels, but I needed money and teaching English was an easy job to get.
-What I thought would be a few months turned into close to a year with subsequent stints in Taiwan and then again in Thailand.

 Matt Kepnes with Headphones

-What I loved about teaching was that it allowed me to stay in one place and learn how to survive – and thrive – in a new destination.
-I made friends, I learned the local language, navigated a new culture, and learned a lot about my ability to adapt.
 Teaching might not have been a career for me but it was certainly life-changing.
 I look back on those days fondly because I grew up a lot then and, being able to do that gave me the confidence that if I could make it there, I could make it anywhere.
-If anything, I don’t fear moving to a new city anymore.

 So whenever someone says “I’m considering teaching overseas”, I always say: “Yes!
 Go do it!”